containerd/runwasi/README.md

 sudo make install
 ```

 > Note: `make build` will only build one binary.
-The `make install` command copies the binary to $PATH three times with different names for each component described above.
+The `make install` command copies the binary to $PATH and uses symlinks to create all the component described above.

 Build the test image and load it into containerd: